-6. Subsection (c)(2) requires a provider to inform the individual of the availability of assistance by telephone (or in person).
+- 6. In counseling the individual and preparing the analysis required by subsection (b)(2) and the suitable plan required by subsection (b)(3), the provider must take account of the individual's overall financial situation, including the presence of such things as overdue utilities obligations, child support, debt secured by real or personal property, and liabilities that are contingent or unliquidated.
+Although the provider must take account of secured debt, it may not include that debt in the plan.
+See section 28(a)(1).
+Although not part of the plan, existence of secured debt bears on the feasibility of a plan and whether the provider has properly made the determination required by subsection (b)(3)(B). - 7.
+Subsection (c)(2) requires a provider to inform the individual of the availability of assistance by telephone (or in person).
 It applies to all providers, but has special significance for providers that use electronic means to communicate with their customers.
-See section 16 and Official Comment 3.
+See section 16 and comment 3.
 This requirement does not mean that the provider must maintain an office in this state.
 It does, however, require that the provider maintain an office somewhere with counselors available for in-person consultation, presumably at its principal business address.
-The obligation of good faith is relevant here, and locating the counselors in a state whose residents the provider does not serve would violate this subsection.

-7. Since secured creditors are creditors, subsection (c)(3) requires the provider to include secured creditors in the various lists, as appropriate.
+The obligation of good faith is relevant here, and locating the counselors in a state whose residents the provider does not serve would violate this subsection. - 8.
+Since secured creditors are creditors, subsection (c)(3) requires the provider to include secured creditors in the various lists, as appropriate.
 Subparagraph (D) requires a listing of creditors as to whom the provider is ignorant with respect to their participation in the plan.
 Taken together, the lists must include all the creditors whose existence the provider knows.

-8. Subsection (d) requires providers to give a warning to individuals before they commit to an agreement, and it requires the warning to be given separately.
+If the provider does not know that an entity is a creditor of the individual, the provider incurs no liability under this paragraph for failing to identify that creditor. - 9.
+Subsection (d) requires providers to give a warning to individuals before they commit to an agreement, and it requires the warning to be given separately.
 This prohibits a provider from handing the warning over along with other documents or materials.
-The intention of the subsection is to require delivery in a form and context in which the individual will actually notice and read the warning.

-9. Subsections (e) through (g) provide safe-harbor language for the provider to use.
+The intention of the subsection is to require delivery in a form and context in which the individual will actually notice and read the warning. - 10.
+Subsections (e) through (g) provide safe-harbor language for the provider to use.
 Subsection (e) is designed for credit-counseling entities that receive payments from the creditors of its customers.
 Subsection (f) is designed for credit-counseling entities that do not receive payments from their customers' creditors.
 Subsection (g) is designed for debt-settlement entities.
 Use of the exact language in these subsections, contained in a box consisting of black lines, constitutes compliance with subsection (d).
 This is true even though the language in subsections (e)(2) and (f)(2) differs significantly from the language in subsection (d)(3).
 If the provider uses language other than that prescribed in subsections (e)-(g), the disclosure is subject to review to determine if it adequately discloses the information required by subsection (d).
 If the provider furnishes both credit-counseling and debt-settlement services, it may combine the disclosures into one form, but this section does not provide any safe harbor.